Also known as: Fibromyositis and Fibrositis

 Other symptoms of fibromyalgia may include:

-To be diagnosed with fibromyalgia, you must have had at least 3 months of widespread pain, and pain and tenderness in at least 11 of 18 areas, including
+To be diagnosed with fibromyalgia, you must have had at least 3 months of widespread pain with one or more of the following:

 The first type of treatment may involve: